 The Company's financial liabilities primarily consist of trade payables, due to related parties, financial facilities and other payables and accruals.
-Trade payables, due to related parties and other payables and accruals aggregating SR SR 3.7 million (2019: SR 5.1 million) have a short-term maturity.
 The Company expects to have adequate liquid funds to settle its current liabilities through close monitoring due to both current assets and current liabilities.